BrightSoul/ProtocolHandler/README.md

  - [appexec://chrome?website=www.youtube.com](appexec://chrome?website=www.youtube.com)
  - [appexec://firefox?website=www.youtube.com](appexec://firefox?website=www.youtube.com)

 The hostname part of the URL (e.g. `firefox` and `chrome` in these cases) will be searched in the `Handlers` section of the `appsettings.json` file.
-If found, then the `Executable` will be run with its `Parameters`.
+If found, then the `Executable` will be run with its `Arguments`.
 Named placeholders such as `{website}` will be replaced with the value found in the querystring key by the same name (eg. `www.youtube.com` in these cases).

 ##
 Publish the application by running the following command in the project directory: